jigpu/linuxwacom-wiki-archive/wiki/Kernel_Input_Event_Overview.md

 tool B enters proximity at ABS\_X of 10 then user land would never be inform tool B is at ABS\_X of 10.
-Wacom kernel drivers work around this issue by forcing all events to a known starting value (zero) each time a tool leaves proximity and user land is required to assuming this starting value when it first enters proximity.
+Wacom kernel drivers work around this issue by forcing all events to a known starting value (zero) each time a tool leaves proximity and user land can assume this starting value when it first enters proximity.

 If you review events supported by the above 3 groups of tools, you'll notice tools within 1 group share common events but tools in different